Common Inpainted Objects In-N-Out of Context: Introduction

 \section{Introduction}

-Context is fundamental to visual understanding~\cite{bar2004visual, choi2012context, xiao2020noise}.
-When humans view a scene, we instinctively assess the contextual coherence between objects and their environment.
-This context-based reasoning is essential for interpreting real-world scenes~\cite{biederman1982scene} and beyond.
-Take a look at Figure~\ref{fig:teaser}—can you spot the inpainted (i.e., fake) object in each image?
-Contextual understanding helps identify objects that violate scene expectations, even when pixel-level artifacts are imperceptible.
-By using context, humans naturally assess whether objects appear in plausible settings—a potted plant flying in the sky would immediately raise suspicion, while the same plant in a garden appears perfectly natural.
+Context is fundamental to visual understanding~\cite{bar2004visual,oliva2007role,rabinovich2007objects,zhang2020putting,choi2012context, xiao2020noise}.
+When humans view a scene, we instinctively assess the coherence between objects and their environment.
+This context-based reasoning is essential for judging whether objects naturally belong in a scene~\cite{biederman1982scene}.
+Take a look at Figure~\ref{fig:teaser}—do the red-boxed objects seem reasonable in their contexts?
+Context reasoning can reveal out-of-place objects, providing a complementary cue for detecting manipulated content.
+By using context, humans assess whether objects appear in plausible settings—a horse in a grassy field with trees in the background appears perfectly natural, while a tiny zebra on a beach next to a person immediately raises suspicion due to its unusual size and location.

 Learning context from data, however, is difficult.
 A significant challenge is that unusual scenes with out-of-context objects are rare in real life.
-Common computer vision datasets~\cite{lin2014microsoft, caesar2018coco,gupta2019lvis,kazemzadeh2014referitgame} primarily contain objects in their natural settings, creating a scarcity of examples with contextual violations.
+Common computer vision datasets~\cite{lin2014microsoft, caesar2018coco,gupta2019lvis,kazemzadeh2014referitgame} primarily contain objects in their natural settings, resulting in a scarcity of examples with contextual violations.
 This presents a fundamental obstacle: how can we train machine learning models that require large data to recognize contextual inconsistencies when such examples are inherently uncommon?

-To address this challenge, we propose a dataset with both in-context and out-of-context objects through controlled image manipulation.
-By systematically replacing objects in existing real scenes, we can generate the necessary examples of contextual violations while preserving the overall structure of the scene.
-We specifically chose the Common Objects in Context (COCO) dataset~\cite{lin2014microsoft} as our foundation because it contains a diverse set of everyday scene photographs with rich image- and object-level annotations, offering an ideal starting point for contextual manipulation.
+To address this challenge, we propose a new dataset with both in-context and out-of-context objects through controlled image manipulation.
+By systematically replacing objects in existing real scenes, we generate the necessary examples of contextual violations while preserving the overall structure of the scene.
+We specifically build on top of the Common Objects in Context (COCO) dataset~\cite{lin2014microsoft} because it contains a diverse set of everyday scene photographs with rich image- and object-level annotations, offering an ideal starting point for contextual manipulation.